pachyderm/pachyderm/doc/cookbook/tensorflow_gpu.md

 ---

-# Writing Your Pipeline
+## Writing Your Pipeline

-For your Docker image, you'll want to use a tensor flow image, e.g:
+For your Docker image, you'll want to use a TensorFlow image, e.g:

 ```
 FROM tensorflow/tensorflow:0.12.0-gpu